Rope: Braided

-Single braid consists of an even number of strands, eight or twelve being typical, braided into a circular pattern with half of the strands going clockwise and the other half going anticlockwise.
+A single braid consists of an even number of strands, typically eight or twelve, braided into a circular pattern with half of the strands going clockwise and the other half going anticlockwise.
 The strands can interlock with either twill or panama (Basked) or seldom plain weave.
-Kyosev introduced the German notation in English, where the floating length (German: Flechtigkeit) and the number of yarns in a group (German: Fädigkeit) in more natural way for braiding process are used, instead of the pattern names in weaving.
-The central void may be large or small; in the former case the term hollow braid is sometimes preferred.
+Kyosev introduced the German notation in English.
+In this notation, the braiding process is described by the floating length (German: Flechtigkeit) and the number of yarns in a group (German: Fädigkeit), rather than by the weaving-pattern names.
+The central void may be large or small; if large, the braid may be called hollow.

-Double braid, also called braid on braid, consists of an inner braid filling the central void in an outer braid, that may be of the same or different material.
-Often the inner braid fibre is chosen for strength while the outer braid fibre is chosen for abrasion resistance.
+Double braid, also called braid-on-braid, consists of an inner braid filling the central void in an outer braid, which may be of the same or different material.
+Often, the inner braid fibre is selected for its strength, while the outer braid fibre is chosen for its resistance to abrasion.

-In a solid braid, (square braid, gasket, or form braid there are at least three or more groups of yarns, interlacing in complex (interlocking) structure.
-This construction is popular for gaskets and general purpose utility rope but rare in specialized high performance line.
+In a solid braid (square braid, gasket, or form braid), there are at least three or more groups of yarns in a complex, interlocking structure.
+This construction is popular for gaskets and general-purpose utility rope, but rare in specialized high-performance line.

 Kernmantle rope has a core (kern) of long twisted fibres in the center, with a braided outer sheath or mantle of woven fibres.
 The kern provides most of the strength (about 70%), while the mantle protects the kern and determines the handling properties of the rope (how easy it is to hold, to tie knots in, and so on).
-In dynamic climbing line, core fibres are usually twisted to make the rope more elastic.
-Static kernmantle ropes are made with untwisted core fibres and tighter braid, which causes them to be stiffer in addition to limiting the stretch.
+In dynamic climbing line, the core fibres are usually twisted to make the rope more elastic.
+Static kernmantle ropes are made with untwisted core fibres and a tighter braid, which makes them stiffer while limiting their elasticity.

 Other types

 Plaited rope is made by braiding twisted strands, and is also called square braid.
 It is not as round as twisted rope and coarser to the touch.
-It is less prone to kinking than twisted rope and, depending on the material, very flexible and therefore easy to handle and knot.
-This construction exposes all fibres as well, with the same drawbacks as described above.
+It is less prone to kinking than twisted rope and, depending on the material, very flexible, making it easy to handle and knot.
+This construction also exposes all fibres, with the same drawbacks as described above.
 Brait rope is a combination of braided and plaited, a non-rotating alternative to laid three-strand ropes.
 Due to its excellent energy-absorption characteristics, it is often used by arborists.
-It is also a popular rope for anchoring and can be used as mooring warps.
-This type of construction was pioneered by Yale Cordage.
+It is also a popular rope for anchoring and can be used as a mooring warp.
+Yale Cordage pioneered this type of construction.

-Endless winding rope is made by winding single strands of high-performance yarns around two end terminations until the desired break strength or stiffness has been reached.
-This type of rope (often specified as cable to make the difference between a braided or twined construction) has the advantage of having no construction stretch as is the case with above constructions.
-Endless winding is pioneered by SmartRigging and FibreMax.
+An endless winding rope is made by winding single strands of high-performance yarns around two end terminations until the desired break strength or stiffness has been reached.
+This type of rope (often specified as cable to distinguish it from braided or twined constructions) has the advantage of having no construction stretch, unlike the above constructions.
+SmartRigging and FibreMax pioneered endless winding.